- How To Conduct An Investigation Step By Step: Approaches and Best Practices

-Internal investigations are a part of a well-structured corporate security system and aim to minimize and alleviate the impact of insider threats.
+Internal investigations are a part of a well-structured corporate security system.
+It aims to minimize and reduce the impact of insider threats.

-Misconducts and violations of company rules committed by employees or other business associates may be highly disruptive to business.
+Misconducts of company rules committed by employees associates may be disruptive to business.

 These violations may fall under one or several categories: